FastGitORG/document/en-us/guide.md

 # User Guide

-Please read and accept our Term of Service then go to the next step.
-Once you done so, it means that you agree with our Term of Service.
+Please read and accept our Term of Service and Privacy Statement then go to the next step.
+Once you done so, it means that you agree with our Term of Service and Privacy Statement.

 The usage of FastGit is basically relied on `git` .
 For common GitHub operations, you can use the command `clone` like: